Assassin’s Creed Odyssey falls far short of its own wondrous sandbox

 When your ship’s captain says the hull ought to be upgraded, it’s not the start of a quest to find some cool big trees or visit his hometown where he left his ship-building tools and pals.
 It’s literally just a reminder to stock up on wood and iron and press the button to upgrade in the pause screen.

 When you meet a talented carpenter whose brother is being held by bandits, it isn’t a quest to reunite these guys for a power team that enables a ship repair superpower.
-He just turns out to be a regular guy who increases your hull strength by a couple percentage points.
+He just turns out to be a regular guy who increases your hull strength by a couple of percentage points.

 Quests, talked up ahead of release as being fully voiced and emergent, as though you’re receiving a request from help from a needy merchant or the like, are nothing of the sort.
 Every one I’ve encountered so far has been a variant of: Kill these five wolves specifically.
 Kill these three Spartan elite guards specifically.
 Kill these bandits.
 Sink these ships.

 Each has a flimsy justification (they’re blocking the road; they stole money from me) and are often atrociously acted.
 In one I found the quest giver asleep; he obligingly woke me up to say he wanted to take the fight to some bandits who had been demanding money from him.
-As soon as I agreed, those very bandits appeared not ten feet away and instantly ran him through.
+As soon as I agreed, those very bandits appeared not 10 feet away and instantly ran him through.
 Quest failed.

 There are deeper side quests, to be sure.
 But the hundreds of quests you’ll see on quest boards or appearing randomly in the wild are like this, and rarely give more than a spritz of XP and gold.
 Sometimes you can recruit the quest-giver, though they might or might not be helpful on your crew.